20125A0511/Whispr/README.md

     *   Make sure the email body contains `{{ .Token }}` where you want the OTP to appear, **not** `{{ .ConfirmationURL }}`.
     *   Example: `Your verification code is: {{ .Token }}`
     *   (Optional) Configure OTP expiry in Supabase Dashboard -> `Authentication` -> `Settings` -> `OTP Expiry`.
 We discussed setting this to 100 seconds.
+    *   **Custom SMTP:** The project is configured to use custom SMTP for sending authentication emails.
+Make sure your Supabase project has custom SMTP enabled and configured in the Authentication settings.

 5.  **Run the development server:**
     ```bash